 In this post above, I explain how wedding photography pricing is designed to take into account differing levels of client needs.
 So, even if you asked for more than standard, a tip is still a nice-to-have, not a necessity that the photographer is dependent upon.

 Photographers do not depend on their tips.
-They truly are just a bonus.
+They truly are just a bonus (particularly so if they are the business owner).
 Never feel pressure to tip.

 When to tip your wedding photographer